codelion7/affiliatewp-buddypress/readme.txt

 * Visits
 * Creatives
 * Settings
+* Sub Affiliates
+* Coupons (Coming Soon)
+* Order Details (Coming Soon)

 If a user is not an affiliate, it will display the Affiliate Registration page on their profile instead.

 This plugin requires [AffiliateWP](http://affiliatewp.com/ "AffiliateWP") and [BuddyPress](http://buddypress.org/ "BuddyPress") in order to function.

-**Send BuddyPress Messages for:**

-* Affiliate Approval
-* Affiliate Denial
-* Affiliate Registration (Coming Soon)
-* New Referrals (Coming Soon)
-* New Payouts (Coming Soon)

-Just remember to set your Affiliate Area page in Affiliates &rarr; Settings to be your [login page](http://docs.affiliatewp.com/article/98-affiliatelogin "Affiliate Login Shortcode") or your affiliates will have no where to login from via emails etc.
+Remember to set your Affiliate Area page in Affiliates &rarr; Settings to be your [login page](http://docs.affiliatewp.com/article/98-affiliatelogin "Affiliate Login Shortcode") or your affiliates will have no where to login from via emails etc.

 **What is AffiliateWP?**